shalivan/shalivan.github.io/_posts/PSY/09-01-01-Narration.md

 Kin | Rivalry of kin, Enmity of kin, Vengeance taken for kin upon kin, Slaying of kin unrecognized

+przyklady
+- grab  team , make plan , on piece miss, ll go great (oceans)
+- grab team, explain problems, go throu, you have other problem at end (italian job) puzzle
+- murder mistery: whn to know what hppened and see if detective is wizer than us
+- romances: wish fulfilmetns
+- change from inactive to proactive

+- rewrite existing story
+- unexpected solution to mainstream problem
+- a big unexpected question

 ## Conflict
 - konflikt interesów